Jaseci-Labs/jaseci/docs/docs/internals/planning_specs/native_type_system/lets_build.md

     def _initialize_builtin_jac_types(self) -> None:
         """Initialize cache with common Jac built-in types."""
         # Jac's primitive types.
-These are often represented as architypes.
+These are often represented as archetypes.
-        # The ArchitypeKind for these would be specific, e.g., ArchitypeKind.BUILTIN_PRIMITIVE
+        # The ArchetypeKind for these would be specific, e.g., ArchetypeKind.BUILTIN_PRIMITIVE
-        # or they can use existing kinds if they behave like them (e.g. ArchitypeKind.CLASS for string methods)
+        # or they can use existing kinds if they behave like them (e.g. ArchetypeKind.CLASS for string methods)
         builtin_names_kinds = {
-            "int": ArchitypeKind.CLASS, # Assuming int has some 'class-like' properties or for consistency "float": ArchitypeKind.CLASS,
+            "int": ArchetypeKind.CLASS, # Assuming int has some 'class-like' properties or for consistency "float": ArchetypeKind.CLASS,
-            "str": ArchitypeKind.CLASS,
+            "str": ArchetypeKind.CLASS,
-            "bool": ArchitypeKind.CLASS,
+            "bool": ArchetypeKind.CLASS,
-            "bytes": ArchitypeKind.CLASS,
+            "bytes": ArchetypeKind.CLASS,
-            "list": ArchitypeKind.CLASS, # If list is a built-in generic type "dict": ArchitypeKind.CLASS, # If dict is a built-in generic type "type": ArchitypeKind.CLASS, # The type of types themselves "object": ArchitypeKind.CLASS # A potential base object type for Jac architypes }
+            "list": ArchetypeKind.CLASS, # If list is a built-in generic type "dict": ArchetypeKind.CLASS, # If dict is a built-in generic type "type": ArchetypeKind.CLASS, # The type of types themselves "object": ArchetypeKind.CLASS # A potential base object type for Jac archetypes }
         for name, kind in builtin_names_kinds.items():
-            # Create as ArchitypeType for now.
+            # Create as ArchetypeType for now.
 Details of their members/abilities would be defined elsewhere.
-            self._builtin_architypes[name] = ArchitypeType(name, kind, module="builtin")
+            self._builtin_archetypes[name] = ArchetypeType(name, kind, module="builtin")

         # `null` is represented by NoneType, `any` by AnyType, etc.

-    def get_builtin_architype(self, name: str) -> Optional[ArchitypeType]:
+    def get_builtin_archetype(self, name: str) -> Optional[ArchetypeType]:
-        """Get a cached built-in Jac architype-like type.""" return self._builtin_architypes.get(name)
+        """Get a cached built-in Jac archetype-like type.""" return self._builtin_archetypes.get(name)

-    def get_architype_type(self, name: str, kind: ArchitypeKind, module: Optional[str] = None) -> ArchitypeType:
+    def get_archetype_type(self, name: str, kind: ArchetypeKind, module: Optional[str] = None) -> ArchetypeType:
         key = (module, name)
-        if key in self._architype_types:
+        if key in self._archetype_types:
-            # TODO: Add consistency check for 'kind' if an architype is re-requested with a different kind
+            # TODO: Add consistency check for 'kind' if an archetype is re-requested with a different kind
-            return self._architype_types[key]
+            return self._archetype_types[key]

-        new_arch_type = ArchitypeType(name, kind, module)
+        new_arch_type = ArchetypeType(name, kind, module)
-        self._architype_types[key] = new_arch_type
+        self._archetype_types[key] = new_arch_type
         return new_arch_type

     def get_enum_type(self, name: str, module: Optional[str] = None) -> EnumType: